EinNeuerBenutzername/Corburt/README.md

 - multi-platform support: should work on Windows, Linux, MacOS and several \*nixes.
 - no external dependencies (hopefully).
 - open source.
+- easy to compile: only one .c file, all other files are headers.

 ## Drawbacks